 The first time you log into SysAid, the Network Discovery Wizard will launch in a popup window.
 Please read the section below on Importing Assets for more information about this wizard.

-You can use the menu button in the top left corner of the screen to navigate around SysAid.
-(The button currently says Manager Portal.)
+You can use the Navigation Bar at the top of the screen to navigate around SysAid.

 SysAid Manager Dashboard